Adap-Financeira/CashChat-Dashboard/backend/README.md

 - [x] Create a ref in transactions to link category with transactions.
 - [x] Check if user is the owner of the category before deleting it.
+- [x] Create default categories for new users.

 User